 Southern Wesleyan University offers tuition discounts to active duty military personnel and their spouses.
 This includes active drilling National Guardsmen and Reservists who have served in combat as evidenced by a letter from the student's commander, stating completion of active service in combat.
+The Military Discount is considered Institutional Aid.
+A student will not be eligible to receive the Military Discount if the combination of Institutional Aid and/or any governmental military benefits exceeds the cost of a course.
 Please contact the Student Accounts Office to be considered for this discount.